Chronology 2016 - 2020

 Catalunya Música adopts a digital audio system.

-Start of TVC digital terrestrial and multiplex transmissions.
+Start of TV3 digital terrestrial and multiplex transmissions.

 11 September.
 TVC Internacional starts satellite broadcasts to America.

 RAC 105 leaves the Catalunya Ràdio broadcasting group.